IAudioDeviceManager

 abstract startPlaybackDeviceTest(testAudioFilePath: string): number;

-Attention: Ensure that you call this method before joining a channel.
-After the test is completed, call stopPlaybackDeviceTest to stop the test before joining a channel.
+Note: You must call this method before joining a channel.
+After testing is complete, if you need to join a channel, make sure to call stopPlaybackDeviceTest to stop the device test first.

 Parameters